imtaslim/install-postgresql-in-ubuntu/README.md

 # Password initialisation
 ~~~
-alter user postgres with password 'your_password'
+\password
 ~~~
+then set a password

 # for exit the psql server
 ~~~